nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Filtering Contacts by Job: `filter`

-If you are looking for contacts with a specific name or job, you can use `filter` to filter out a list of contacts whose job matches your input.
+If you are looking for contacts with a specific name or job, you can use `filter` to filter out a list of contacts whose name or job matches your input.

 Format: `filter n/KEYWORD` or `filter j/KEYWORD`